Jennifer Garner, Ben Affleck Call Off Divorce & Are Back Together, Source Says

-Jennifer Garner and Ben Affleck have reportedly called off their divorce and may already be back together as a couple.
+Jennifer Garner and Ben Affleck have reportedly called off their divorce and could already be back together as a couple.

 Close to two years after the couple initially separated, Ben and Jennifer have reportedly now scrapped plans to divorce and are allegedly giving their relationship another go.

-That’s according to a new report by People, who cited sources close to Affleck and Garner as confirming that Jennifer has allegedly now “called off the divorce” from Ben and may already be back together with her estranged husband, who she married in 2005.
+That’s according to a new report by People, who cited sources close to Affleck and Garner as confirming that Jennifer has allegedly now “called off the divorce” from Ben and might already be back together with her estranged husband, who she married in 2005.

-“[Jennifer] really wants to work things out with Ben,” People’s insider said of Garner reportedly putting a halt to their divorce plans, adding that she and Affleck are now “giving things another try” almost two years after the two shockingly separated after 10 years of marriage in June 2015.
+“[Jennifer] really wants to work things out with Ben,” People’s insider said of Garner reportedly putting a halt to their divorce plans, adding that she and Affleck are now “giving things another try” almost two years after they shockingly separated following 10 years of marriage in June of 2015.

-Jennifer initially called off the divorce according to the magazine’s insider, though the site’s source claimed it was actually a mutual decision between Ben and Jennifer to give their relationship another try as it’s though that both Affleck and Garner have agreed to give things another go when it comes to their more than decade long romance.
+Jennifer initially called off the divorce, according to the magazine’s insider, though the site’s source claimed it was actually a mutual decision between Ben and Jennifer to give their relationship another try as it’s thought that both Affleck and Garner have agreed to give things another go when it comes to their more than decade-long romance.

 “There is always a chance of reconciliation.
 They love each other,” another source added of Ben and Jennifer getting back together.
 “They also really, really love their kids, and those kids love their parents.”

-Ben and Jennifer’s alleged romantic reconciliation and canceled divorce comes just weeks after E!
-News hinted that there was a chance the parents to Violet, Seraphina, and Samuel could get back together romantically, as an insider revealed in February that Affleck and Garner’s relationship is allegedly “very fluid” despite the two separating close to two years ago.
+Ben and Jennifer’s alleged romantic reconciliation and canceled divorce come just weeks after E!
+News hinted that there was a chance the parents to Violet, Seraphina, and Samuel could get back together romantically.
+An insider revealed in February that Affleck and Garner’s relationship is allegedly “very fluid” despite the two separating close to two years ago.

 Amid reports claiming that a divorce filing from Jennifer was imminent, the site denied the Affleck and Garner divorce claims and alleged that Jennifer and her estranged husband had actually been “working” on their relationship in the months that followed their separation.